+- 7. The Activities covered by this Order are:- - (a) Begging.

+- (b) Household waste presentation.

+- (c) Allowing a dog to stray

-- 7. The Activities covered by this Order are: - a) Persons drinking alcohol in public places which are not licensed premises - b) Begging - c) Threatening behaviour - d) Swearing - e) Obstruction of public access to buildings - 8.
-The effect of this order is to impose the prohibitions on the use of the land as detailed below at all times.
+- 8. The effect of this order is to impose the prohibitions on the use of the land as detailed below at all times.